mbaumer/us_hep_funding/docs/_states/TX.md

 <a name="TX-34"></a>
 [Back to top](#top)
 ## TX-34 -- Rep. Filemon Vela (D)
+### Committees
+Filemon Vela is not on any of our key committees

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016